ewernqvi/mvc_rest_demo/README.md

 * reusable components
 * dependency injection

+Testability story:
+* unit-testing
+* end-to-end testing
+* mocks
-Testability story: unit-testing, end-to-end testing, mocks, test harnesses.
+* test harnesses.
-Seed application with directory layout and test scripts as a starting point.

 ###Angular Sweet Spot
 Angular simplifies application development by presenting a higher level of abstraction to the developer.
 Like any abstraction, it comes at a cost of flexibility.
 In other words not every app is a good fit for Angular.
 Angular was built with the CRUD application in mind.
 Luckily CRUD applications represent the majority of web applications.
 To understand what Angular is good at, though, it helps to understand when an app is not a good fit for Angular.